 Shown above: Certified American Cherry

-In effect, by choosing FSC-certified wood flooring, you are supporting sustainable forestry and offsetting the financial pressures to liquidate forestland for short term gain.
+In effect, by choosing certified wood flooring, you are supporting sustainable forestry and offsetting the financial pressures to liquidate forestland for short term gain.

 Reclaimed and Salvaged Wood Flooring